themaniacalfry/smartsheet-usm-deactivate-users/readme.md

 1. **Never invited** – Users who have never been invited to join your plan.
 2. **Removed users** – Users previously removed by a System Admin but still have access to shared assets.

 Since these users exist outside the governance of the System Admin, they must be formally invited to join the account.
 All invited users must accept the invitation before they are added, except for users with domains configured in [User Auto Provisioning (UAP)](https://help.smartsheet.com/learning-track/system-admin/user-auto-provisioning).
-Users with verified UAP domains will bypass the invitation process and become fully manageable within the system.
+Users with verified UAP domains will bypass the invitation process and become fully manageable within the system. **This process requires the use of UAP.
+Be sure to add the domains to the domains list in your .env file**.

 This script ensures compliance by:
 1. Processing only users already in your account.